 OK, camera bags aside, let’s take a closer look at the actual photographic equipment I will carry for most of my projects.

-I have been a HUGE fan of the Fujifilm X Series of cameras since the very first model was released, back in 2011.
+As you might expect of an official FUJIFILM X-Photographer, I am a huge fan of the Fujifilm X Series of cameras.
 I can't explain to you why, but using a Fujifilm camera has brought a sense of emotion to my photography which I have never experienced with other cameras.
-Currently my main cameras are the Fujifilm X-T3 and X100F models.
+I have been using them since the very first model was released back in 2011, and currently my main cameras are the Fujifilm X-T3 and X100F models.

 I find the versatility of the Fujifilm X-T3 is perfect for my style of documentary and travel photography.
 It is light enough not to weigh heavy on my shoulder as I head our for an extensive days shooting.
 Being on the road as much as I am, the weather-sealing of the X-T3 is also really important as I never know what sort of weather conditions I will face.